Getting Extra Time for the SAT

 Summary of Classroom Modifications for Students with Learning Differences

-List each classroom that allowed extra time: i.e.:
+List each classroom that allowed extra time: i.e.:- American History

 The math teacher offered extra time for all students in the class of up to 50%.
 The student used this opportunity for every exam given.
 Teacher — Mrs. ________